Australian English Vs. American English: Know the Difference

 Differences in terms of Vocabulary

-You’ll often notice the difference between American English and Australian English in terms of vocabulary while your stay in student housing in Australia or in America.
+You’ll often notice the difference between American English and Australian English in terms of vocabulary while you’re in student housing in Australia or in America.
 Different words are used to express the same thing.
 For example, consider the examples mentioned below in the table-

 American EnglishAustralian English